 - a physical Singapore office address

-Among all stakeholders in a company, the director has the most important role as he or she is the person responsible for managing the daily affairs of the company and providing it with directions.
+Among all stakeholders in a company, the director has the most important role as they are the person responsible for managing the daily affairs of the company and providing it with directions.
 ACRA states: “A director must make decisions objectively, act in the best interest of the company, avoid conflicts of interest, and be honest and diligent in carrying out his duties.”
 Moreover, the Authority defines a director as “any person occupying the position of director of a corporation by whatever name called and includes a person in accordance with whose instructions the directors of a corporation are accustomed to act and a substitute director”.

 Thus, even though a person is not formally appointed as a director, ACRA will still “recognize that person as a director if other directors of the company follow his instructions or if he is involved in the management of the company”.
 Do note that Singapore’s law doesn’t recognize the difference between an “active”, “inactive”, “shadow”, and “sleeping” director.

 A company director in Singapore is responsible for ensuring that the company complies with two most important statutory requirements.
 This includes:

 - Convening and holding of the company’s Annual General Meeting (AGM)

 - Subsequent filing of its annual returns (normally within a month of the AGM)